How Used Car Loans Work in Canada

 These are the mistakes we see most often — and how to avoid them.

+- Focusing only on the monthly payment.
 A lower monthly payment often means a longer term and more total interest paid.
 Always look at the total cost of the loan, not just what comes out monthly.

+- Shopping for a car before getting pre-approved.
 Falling for a vehicle before knowing your budget leads to disappointment — or worse, stretching beyond what you can comfortably afford.
 Pre-approval first, vehicle second.

+- Ignoring the total cost of borrowing.
 Dealers and lenders are required to show the total cost of borrowing in Ontario.
 Read that number — it tells you the true price you will pay for the vehicle over the life of the loan.

+- Skipping the vehicle history check.
 Always run a CarFax or equivalent report on any used vehicle before signing.
 Accidents, liens, and odometer discrepancies can cost you thousands and affect financing terms.

+- Not understanding what happens if you miss a payment.
 Auto loans are secured — the lender can repossess the vehicle if payments are missed.
 Contact your lender immediately if you foresee trouble; most will work with you before escalating.

 Frequently Asked Questions